antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ---
 layout: post
 title:  "Getting started testing: culture and practice"
-description: "Test Driven Development is a cultural hot button issue for many software organizations.
-Let's discuss the reasons why you should begin testing and how to get started with a practical example"
+description: "Test-Driven Development is a cultural hot button issue.
+Let's discuss the reasons why you should begin testing, how to get started with a practical example"
 date: 2020-04-21
 ---